DataBiosphere/azul/CONTRIBUTING.rst

 --------

 * Feature branches are merged into ``develop``.
-If a hotfix is made to a deployment branch other than ``develop``, that branch is also merged into ``develop`` so that the hotfix eventually propagates to all deployments.
+If a hotfix is made to a deployment branch other than ``develop``, that branch is also back-ported and merged into ``develop`` so that the hotfix eventually propagates to all deployments.

 * During a promotion, the branch for a lower deployment (say, ``integration``) is merged into the branch for the next higher deployment.